gar1t/2016-05-12-ceug/slides.md

 - Process exits can be trapped!
 - A process cannot recover itself -- that's someone else's job
-- Supervisor is a process that monitors and recovers another process
+- Supervisor is a process that monitors and possibly restarts another process
 - Erlang isn't fault tolerant otherwise - just faulty

 ---